Kuree/kratos/README.rst

 `kratos-dpi <https://github.com/Kuree/kratos-dpi>`__ is a DPI plugin that allows users to run arbitrary Python code to emulate a SystemVerilog function.
 This is extremely helpful for rapid prototyping and testing.

 `kratos-runtime <https://github.com/Kuree/kratos-runtime>`__ is a necessary component if you want to debug kratos with standard simulators.
-It supports value inspectiion and breakpoints.
+It supports value inspection and breakpoints.

+`kratos-vscode <https://github.com/Kuree/kratos-vscode>`__ is a Visual Studio Code extension that allows user to debug with Kratos.
+The simulator has to be loaded with ``kratos-runtime``.

 .. |Build Status| image:: https://travis-ci.com/Kuree/kratos.svg?branch=master
    :target: https://travis-ci.com/Kuree/kratos